vladipetkov/Amazon-Books/CONTRIBUTIONS.md

 Mark contributed to the recommending model

 ## Vlad Mare
-Vlad contributed to the data cleaning, prediction model
+Vlad contributed to the prediction model

 ## Alan Chen
 Alan contributed to the recommending model,

 ## Vladimir Petkov
-Vladimir contributed to the prediction model
+Vladi contributed to the data cleaning, prediction model

 ## Group Work
 All group members contributed to exploratory data analysis, discussing the project direction, research questions, report, improving the analysis.